elijahk247/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+    To build a stateful class component, you have to extend the base React.Component class when creating the class

+    class exampleClass extends React.Component{}

 2. Describe the different phases of the component lifecycle.

+  There are three phases of the component lifecycle:
+    1. Mounting: utilizing the constructor method to fetch initializing data that will be mounted when rendered to the DOM
+    2. Updating: updating the components depending on new props or state change, re-renders the component
+    3. Unmounting: unmounting the component from the DOM, utilizes componentWillUnmount to destroy event listeners that were created through the React lifecycle

 3. Demonstrate an understanding of class component lifecycle methods.

+  Constructor: utilized to initialize a class with data

+  render: renders the UI to the DOM when triggered; involved in the mounting and updating phases.

+  componentDidMount: in order of runs: constructor -> render -> componentDidMount, one use case is to retrieve async data and use it when fully loaded while the other methods of the constructor can run

+  componentDidUpdate: checks if the props have been updated

+  componentDidUnmount: takes care of things such as event listeners when the component is unmounted

 4. Define stateful logic.

+  Stateful logic: logic built into the component
+    ex. event listeners, state

 5. Describe how to test a React component with React Testing Library.

+  You can utilize the react-testing-library to test.
+  A test file should be created separately, and you run the test method to test a specific portion of your component

+  test("title of the test", () => {
+    // grabbing certain parts of code to test
+  })

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.